-Will Martyr is an exceptionally talented artist working in precise detail.
+Will Martyr's work is exceptional in its precision and attention to detail.
 Trained at the Slade, The New York Studio Schools and the Royal College of Art, each of his stylish canvases require a multiplicity of techniques to accomplish.

-Martyr utilises a mixture of his own photography and found imagery to construct complex and organised compositions.
+Martyr utilises a mixture of his own photography and found imagery to construct elegantly complex compositions.
 These images are edited digitally and then drawn onto the canvas.
 Each feature is masked off using tape and individual colours are mixed and then painted in multiple layers onto the surface.
 This painstaking process results in truly immaculate work.

-Martyr's scenes, devoid of human presence, facilitate an exploration of our relationship to our domestic environment.
-The utopian views depicted in Martyr’s paintings, although formed from found imagery, present a dream-like world far beyond the realms of reality.
-The seductive ideals – conveyed through these sleek exteriors empty of human presence and conjuring scenes of privilege – are closely comparable to David Hockney’s paintings of Californian swimming pools of the 1960s.
+Martyr's scenes, devoid of human presence, facilitate an exploration of our relationship with the domestic environment.
+Despite having been composed from found imagery, the paintings depict an ethereal, other-worldly utopia.
+The ideals of seductively sleek yet uninhabited domestic spaces conjure scenes of priviledge, closely comparable to David Hockney’s paintings of Californian swimming pools of the 1960s.

 Martyr is heavily inspired by the design and architectural movements of Bauhaus, blurring the line between art and architecture in his paintings.
 He is also influenced by Futurism and Vorticism, attempting to express the dynamism of the modern world with hard edged imagery that requires an economy of gesture.